COVID: How is an emergency fund stirring controversy in India? | DW | 05.10.2021

 Part of the fund was supposed to go toward shoring up the health care infrastructure, including the purchase of ventilators and oxygen for hospitals.
 But more than a year after it was constituted, the fund failed to adequately provide essential supplies during the catastrophic second wave.

-Activist Bhardwaj said it is impossible to determine whether the fund served its purpose during the second wave, without having access to more information about it.
+Bhardwaj said it was impossible to determine whether the fund served its purpose during the second wave without having access to more information about it.

 "Unless one has information on what it was used for, how does one say how useful it was?
 That is, I think, really at the heart of the issue," she said.